hhamazaki/Shiny-Apps/Spawner_Recruit/documents/Custom_Escapement_help.md

 Custom Escapement Goal Range Analyses are designed to explore probability of achieving yield or recruit target at given escapement goal range.

 The simulation model is conducted as follows:
-* Select 200 Ss equally spaced between the lower and upper goal range.
+* Segment the goal range into 200 equally spaced escapement points.
-* At each S, calculates expected mean and annual recruit for each Bayesian MCMC posterior.
+* For each escapement point, calculate expected mean and annual recruit derived from each Bayesian MCMC posterior spawner-recruit curve.
-* Summarize yiled and recruit.
-Calculate probability (proportion) of MCMC samples that are above the target yield or recruit.
+* Summarize yield and recruit.
+Calculate probability (proportion) of samples that are above the target yield or recruit.

-**How to run the custom escapent goal analyses**
+**How to run the custom escapement goal analyses**
 * Enter lower and upper escapement goal range
 * Enter yield and recruit target
 * Click Run
+* **You need to repeat the above every time you want to try different goal ranges**

 **Model Results**

 **Profile Analyses**
-Profile Analyses panel calculates MSY and Rmax Profile probability at escapement goal range selected.
+Profile Analyses panel calculates MSY and Rmax Profile probability at given escapement goal range selected.
 This is calculated without simulation

-**Expected Maen & Annual Yield-Recruit**
+**Expected Mean & Annual Yield-Recruit**
 Mean and Annual Yield-Recruit are calculated after running the simulation.
 Mean and Annual Yield-Recruitment probability answer the questions: